DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 The game has mostly been tested using the 376.33 driver.
 It may work on others, but if you run into problems, try that driver first.

+Do not set pixel density higher than 1.30 (There is a report that it breaks the sky box).

 Keys
 ----
 - K: Cycle between three crosshair modes: auto (enabled only when aiming), on